PangJian123/See-Degraded-Objects/README.md

 # See Degraded Objects: A Physics-guided Approach for Object Detection in Adverse Environments
 This repo is the official implementation of our paper “See Degraded Objects: A Physics‑Guided Approach for Object Detection in Adverse Environments,” published in IEEE Transactions on Image Processing (TIP), 2025.

-Usage of this code is free for research purposes only.

-Thank you.

 ## Requirements:
     CUDA  10.2